 |

 Stevie Gordon from Bournemouth, Stevie began his broadcasting career on a local hospital radio station.
-He worked in Danish discos and on the Israeli offshore
+He worked in Danish discos and on the Israeli offshore station, the

-station, the Voice of Peace, before joining Radio Caroline in September 1976.
+Voice of Peace, before joining Radio Caroline in September 1976.
 He left Caroline at the end of January 1977 to return to Denmark but rejoined the ship in April 1978.
-He left again in October, returning
+He left again in October, returning a year later.
+This time

-a year later.
-This time he stayed until the end - in fact Stevie's was the last voice to be heard from the mv Mi Amigo before it sank in 1980.
-After a second stint on the Voice of Peace, he moved to Ireland, where
+he stayed until the end - in fact Stevie's was the last voice to be heard from the mv Mi Amigo before it sank in 1980.
+His memories of that night can be found here.
+After a second stint on the Voice of Peace,

-he broadcast as ‘Stevie Dunne’, later returning to Scandinavia.
+Stevie moved to Ireland, where he broadcast as ‘Stevie Dunne’, later returning to Scandinavia.
 He has worked for a number of Norwegian radio stations including the national broadcaster NRK.
-He is now Programme Director of the new
+He is now Programme Director of

-Norwegian wife and three children in a self-built timber house in the countryside north of Oslo.
-(Many thanks to Stevie for his help and for providing the photo, taken on board the Mi Amigo by Marc Jacobs.)
+his Norwegian wife and three children in a self-built timber house in the countryside north of Oslo.
+There are some recent photos of him, taken at a 2018 DJs' reunion, here.
+(Many thanks to Stevie for his

 Dave Gotz Born on 20th October 1952 and raised in Ann Arbor, Michigan, Dave attended the University of Michigan where he worked as a DJ on the campus radio station.
+While on

-While on vacation at the Monte Carlo Grand Prix in 1971 he met Dick Palmer.
-They stayed in touch and when Dave finished college and visited the UK looking for radio work, he met up with
+vacation at the Monte Carlo Grand Prix in 1971 he met Dick Palmer.
+They stayed in touch and when Dave finished college and visited the UK looking for radio work, he met up with Dick.
+He in turn

-Dick.
-He in turn introduced Dave to Ronan O'Rahilly, the founder of Radio Caroline.
+introduced Dave to Ronan O'Rahilly, the founder of Radio Caroline.
 Dave went out to the Mi Amigo and was heard on air for a week in June 1974.
 He later worked for the station on land collecting new

 records from the record companies.
 We asked Dave to bring us up date: “I worked for a year and a half doing that (record company go-between) until the Radio Regulatory Dept. got my name and paid a visit, ending